Last Updated on August 4, 2022 by Heather

-Out of all the festivals at Epcot, I think the Epcot International Food and Wine Festival is probably our favorite as a family.
+Out of all the festivals at Epcot, I think the Epcot International Food & Wine Festival is probably our favorite as a family.
 There is so much to eat, drink and enjoy.
-During the festival we have found our about new Disney inspired food and beverage options that we wouldn’t have known about otherwise.
+During the festival, we have found our about new Disney-inspired food and beverage options that we wouldn’t have known about otherwise.
 So let’s dive into our full Epcot Food and Wine Festival guide and cover everything you need to know about when planning your trip.

 When is Epcot Food and Wine Festival?